astropy/astropy/docs/development/contributing/get_devel_version.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Right now your local copy of `Astropy`_ doesn't know where the development version of `Astropy`_ is.
-THere is no easy way to keep your local copy up to date.
+There is no easy way to keep your local copy up to date.
 In `git` the name for another location of the same repository is a *remote* and the repository that contains the latest "official" development version is, by tradition, called the *upstream* remote.